MAMC-DCI/ectopic-classifier/qPCR_Analysis/README.md

 The step-by-step description of the analysis is contained in *qPCR_Analysis.html*.
 All tables and figures included in *qPCR_Analysis.html* are stored in the *Results* folder.

+# Methods

+One-tailed Wilcoxon rank-sum tests were performed on normalized data, testing whether classifier gene expression was elevated in ECT samples.
+To normalize qPCR data the ΔCt values of technical replicates were averaged and the expression levels divided by the average ΔCt value for the corresponding RPL19 loading control.